 • An employee that reasonably believes he/she has been put in imminent danger because of being forced to go to work during a hurricane may file a complaint with OSHA against the employer and then ask for whistleblower protection.

-OSHA has guidelines available for employers addressing working in winter weather.
-The guidelines are designed to help employers protect employees and they offer recommendations for safe work practices, appropriate clothing, and avoiding cold-related injuries.
+Because emergencies and disasters can occur at any time of year, weather can often be a safety factor, as well.
+This is why OSHA has developed guidelines that are available for employers addressing work in winter weather conditions.
+These guidelines are designed to help employers protect their employees and offer recommendations for safe work practices, appropriate clothing, and avoiding cold-related injuries.

 Accurate and timely management and HR compliance practices are required for HR professionals in every business.
 Managing all of this can be challenging, but you do have options.